johnknoop/TinyDancer/README.md

 Both `OnUnrecognizedMessageType` and `OnDeserializationFailed` offer the choice to `Abandon`, `Deadletter` or `Complete` the message.

 ### Graceful shutdown
-If you want your message handling to be drained and terminated gracefully, just like HTTP requests in an ASP.NET application, then use the `SubscribeUntilShutdownAsync` method, which takes a `CancellationToken` representing application shutdown.
+If you want your message handling to be drained and terminated gracefully, just like HTTP requests in an ASP.NET application, then use the `SubscribeUntilShutdownAsync` method, which accepts a `CancellationToken` representing application shutdown.

 The simplest way is to write your code as a [hosted service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-2.2&tabs=visual-studio), extending the [BackgroundService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.backgroundservice?view=aspnetcore-2.2) class: